deislabs/hippo-cli/README.md

   which HIPPOFACTS will refer to it - this decouples the reference from volatile details like parcel name or SHA.
 * Instead of a `name` in your `handler` table, you specify a `bindleId` and `handlerId`.
+* Do not specify an `entrypoint` - this is defined by the library parcel.

 For example: